Daniel O'Connell: "Testing" the Union

 O'Connell did prepare the ground for the Home Rule compromise, eventually negotiated between Irish-nationalists and British Liberals from the 1880s to 1914.
 He declared that while he would "never ask for or work" for anything less than an independent legislature, he would accept a "subordinate parliament" as "an instalment".
-But for the predecessors to Gladstone's Liberals, Lord Melbourne's Whigs, with whom O'Connell sought accommodation in the 1830s, even an Irish legislature devolved within the United Kingdom was a step too far.
+But for the Whig predecessors to Gladstone's Liberals, with whom O'Connell sought accommodation in the 1830s, even an Irish legislature devolved within the United Kingdom was a step too far.
+While their reform coalition relied on O'Connell and colleagues in the House of Commons, "they were unionists before they were reformers".

-Having assisted Melbourne, through an informal understanding (the Lichfield House Compact), to a government majority, in 1835 O'Connell suggested he might be willing to give up the project of an Irish parliament altogether.
-He declared his willingness to "test" the Union: The people of Ireland are ready to become a portion of the empire, provided they be made so in reality and not in name alone; they are ready to become a kind of West Britons if made so in benefits and in justice, but if not, we are Irishmen again.
+Their first response had been a "clumsy attempt to settle him with a high judicial office", and when this failed, in January 1831, Earl Grey's Whig administration sought to convict O'Connell, and several of his associates, on charges of conspiracy, seditious libel and unlawful assembly.
+In need of Irish support on the Reform Bill,it was not a course they could sustain.
+In securing a new majority for Lord Melbourne, in 1835 the Whigs were again reliant on an understanding with O'Connell for the support of the "Irish party" – then broadly comprising, not not only O'Connell's 39 committed Repealers, but also at least half of their own Irish Members.
+They had been satisfied, however, that this Lichfield House Compact would see agitation for an Irish parliament (in whatever form) suspended.
+O'Connell had declared his willingness to "test" the Union:The people of Ireland are ready to become a portion of the empire, provided they be made so in reality and not in name alone; they are ready to become a kind of West Britons if made so in benefits and in justice, but if not, we are Irishmen again.
 Underscoring the qualifying clause – "if not we are Irishmen again" – historian J.C.
 Beckett proposes that the change was less than it may have appeared.
-Under the pressure of a choice between "effectual union or no union", O'Connell was seeking to maximise the scope of shorter-term, interim, reforms.
+Under the pressure of a choice between "effectual union or no union", O'Connell was seeking to maximise the scope for interim reforms.